Ghent Travel Guide

 Known for its lively atmosphere and architectural splendour, Ghent is a true gem of the Flanders region in Belgium.
 In fact, Lonely Planet have described this gorgeous city as 'the best kept secret of Europe', praising its intriguing melting pot culture and perfectly preserved medieval buildings.

-The winding canal-side pathways make this compact city perfect for exploring on foot or bicycle, where you can soak up the stunning scenery at your own pace – just make sure you stop to sample the delicious Flemish cuisine on offer at every turn.
+The winding canal-side pathways make this compact city perfect for exploring on foot, bicycle or boat, where you can soak up the stunning scenery at your own pace – just make sure you stop to sample the delicious Flemish cuisine on offer at every turn.
 Ghent is easily accessible from all of the major cities in Belgium, with the port of Zeebrugge under an hour's drive.

 Fascinating Flemish History

 Ghent is a treasure trove for those with a passion for history.
 During the Middle Ages, this Belgian town was one of the richest and most powerful cities in Europe thanks to the export of wheat and cloth, and many of the beautiful buildings from the period remain flawlessly conserved to this very day.
 A journey through the north of Ghent will present you with imposing fortresses, grandiose churches, bell towers and ancient houses of rich merchant traders.

 Situated in the very heart of the city, Gravensteen Castle is one of Ghent's most visited attractions, inspired by the crusader citadels and offering panoramic views of the city skyline from its ramparts.
 The sumptuous Rococo style St Bavo Cathedral is another popular landmark, home to the infamous alterpiece Adoration of the Mystic Lamb, a complex 15th century panel painting that is considered as one of the finest examples of Flemish art.